I’ve been a graphic designer since 2006. Your business deserves amazing branding no matter what phase you’re in and I’m here to help!

 Don’t feel the need to prove yourself.
 You know that you’re having a busy day but don’t need to update your networks each time you send an email.
 Share the inspiring and important parts of your day, when you publish a blog post, list an item to your Etsy shop or receive a new piece of artwork that you ordered!

 Hide or unfollow people and blogs that are negative or make you feel jealous or frustrated, for whatever the reason may be.
 This is a good way to keep your online world positive.
 If you are not sure, opt out of these blogs for a few days and see how you feel.

 Interact with people instead of just following.
 I love being able to connect with all types of people all over the world, that is what excites me about social media.
 Trust me, most people out there would love to have a little twitter convo or go back and forth for a while on Facebook!
 Leaving comments on a blog is also a great way to connect.
 It lets the author know the time they devote to their content is appreciated.

-It’s not an easy balance and I have to concentrate on these approaches daily.
-I hope that these tips can help you to create a fulfilling online space with out getting stuck in an online procrastination loop!
+It’s not an easy balance and I have to concentrate on these approaches to a healthy online life daily.
+I hope that these tips can help you to create a fulfilling online space without getting stuck in an online procrastination loop!
 If you have any other advice or comments, please share!

 Get the free guide to learn the top mistakes when it comes to DIY branding.